matej/homebridge-nilan/README.md

 ### Schedule

-The `schedule` option should be enabled (default value), if you have a week schedule programmed on your control unit.
+The `schedule` option should be enabled, if you have a week schedule programmed on your control unit.
 The option ensures that the values reported in HomeKit update when the week program changes.
 Otherwise HmeKit just reflects the last set user value.

 # Development notes

 ## Setup Development Environment

 This plugin requires Node.js 12 or later and a modern code editor such as [VS Code](https://code.visualstudio.com/).
-This plugin uses [TypeScript](https://www.typescriptlang.org/) and comes with pre-configured settings for [VS Code](https://code.visualstudio.com/) and ESLint.
+It uses [TypeScript](https://www.typescriptlang.org/) and comes with pre-configured settings for [VS Code](https://code.visualstudio.com/) and ESLint.
 If you are using VS Code install these extensions:

 * [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)